doctea/drum2musocv/README.md

  - Save config options (RGB settings, envelope settings, euclidian patterns etc) to the flash memory and allow configuration via sysex / CCs.
 	 - Started adding this, but isn't supported on SAMD platforms, so aborted (untested code remains)
+	 - support FRAM over SPI?

- - Add extra output on the pitch bend output
+ - Add extra output on the pitch bend output (currently using this to replace my broken output cc74)

 ## Requirements